microsoft/onnxruntime/docs/ORTModule_Training_Guidelines.md

 ## 2. Use `ORTModule` to Accelerate Forward/Backward

-Plug in your `torch.nn.Module` model with `ORTModule` to leverage ONNX Runtime fast training engine.
+Plug in your `torch.nn.Module` model with `ORTModule` to leverage ONNX Runtime fast training backend.

 Sample usage as below:
 ```diff